Nonparametric Estimation via Partial Derivatives: Main Results

 \section{Main Results}

-We present a new approach for nonparametric estimation via mixed gradients and develop a fast algorithm.
-Then we derive a new theory and show a behavior universal to this class of estimation problems.
+In this section, we present a new approach for nonparametric estimation via partial derivatives and develop a fast algorithm.
+We also derive a new theory and show a convergence behavior universal to this class of estimation problems.